KalenShamy/ColumbiaPythonProjects/README.md

 # ColumbiaPythonProjects

-The projects in this repository were made by Kalen Shamy as part of the Columbia University summer immersion program.
+The projects in this repository were programmed by Kalen Shamy as part of the Columbia University summer immersion program.